awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 The `iot:DescribeTunnel` policy action grants a principal permission to call [DescribeTunnel](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-secure-tunneling_DescribeTunnel.html)\.

-In the `Resource` element of the IAM policy statement, specify a fully qualified tunnel tunnel ARN:
+In the `Resource` element of the IAM policy statement, specify a fully qualified tunnel ARN:

 `arn:aws:iot:aws-region: aws-account-id:tunnel/tunnel-id`

-You can also use the wildcard tunnel ARN:
+You can also use the wildcard ARN:

 `arn:aws:iot:aws-region:aws-account-id:tunnel/*`